LynetteCaitlin/BMM_MCMC/README.md

 Assuming equilibrium, mutation and selection parameters are estimated.

 The site frequencies are assumed to evolve according to the boundary-mutation Moran model:
-This is an approximation to the bi-allic Moran model with reversible mutations for small scaled overall mutation rates.
+This is an approximation to the biallelic Moran model with reversible mutations for small scaled overall mutation rates.

 Specifically, the methods are based on the approximate equilibrium transition rates in